SvenGDK/PS-Multi-Tools/USERGUIDE.md

 <summary>Requirements</summary>

 ### Windows
-- Windows 10 or 11 with .NET Framework 4.8.1
+- Windows 10 or 11 with .NET Framework 4.8.1 is recommended

 ### macOS
-- macOS 12.0 or higher
+- macOS 12.0 or higher (Intel x86 or Apple ARM64)
-- Homebrew packages :
+- Homebrew with following packages :
   - 'wget' (Used for mirroring directories from FTP)
   - 'jdk11' (Used for sending .jar payloads)
   - 'netcat' (Used to dump self files - more stable than macOS's 'nc')